FOREWORD BILL AND ME by RUSS COCHRAN

-“… Nine–tenths of the American towns are so alike that it is the completest boredom to wander from one to another. … there is the same lumber yard, the same railroad station, the same Ford garage, the same creamery, the same box–like houses and two–story shops. … The shops show the same standardized, nationally advertised wares; the newspapers of sections three thousand miles apart have the same “syndicated features.”
+“… Nine–tenths of the American towns are so alike that it is the completest boredom to wander from one to another.
+There is the same lumber yard, the same railroad station, the same Ford garage, the same creamery, the same box–like houses and two–story shops.
+The shops show the same standardized, nationally advertised wares; the newspapers of sections three thousand miles apart have the same “syndicated features.”
 He would go down apparently the same Main Street … in the same drug store he would see the same young man serving the same ice–cream soda to the same young woman with the same magazines and phonograph records under her arm.”

 Now jump ahead a quarter of a century to 1944.
 All the Main Streets across America have not changed much.
 Boys ride their Schwinn or Western Flyer bicycles to their neighborhood movie houses, and all of them see the very same movies.
 They frequent the neighborhood drugstores on and around Main Street to pore over the large selection of comic books on display there.
 In those halcyon evenings, before television, they all listened to the same radio programs, read the same Sunday funnies, and caught lightning bugs in a jar.
 It is a happy thought for me to think about the thousands of men I know now but didn’t know then, all of us sharing the same experiences and cultural influences.